Taladriel/TS6_Droid_CN-YUAXI/README.md

+TS6 Droid Simplified Chinese version

-This is a free, lightweight TeamSpeak 3/6 Android client, built with Jetpack Compose, driven at the底层 by a `tslib` written in Rust.
+This is a free, lightweight TeamSpeak 3/6 Android client, built with Jetpack Compose, driven at the underlying layer by a 'tslib' written in Rust.

 ---